lunanerdderg/Reefbackend/.github/README.md

 * Find a way to automatically set Launch Options
 * GUI (will be in different repository)
+* Allow users to download and manage saves
 * Implement cross-platform curl/wget
 * Implement cross-platform unzip
 * Implement cross-platform unrar